skalogs/skalogs-bundle/README.md

 ## Foreword

-If you don't know yet rancher please read the official documentation http://docs.rancher.com/rancher/latest/en/.
+If you are not familiar with Rancher please read the official documentation http://docs.rancher.com/rancher/latest/en/.

-Rancher will be used to create segregated environments for each project instances.
+Rancher is used to create segregated environments for each project instances.

-Each environments should exists as "environments" in rancher (example: my-uat-project my-production-project ).
+Each environment should exist as "environments" in rancher (example: my-uat-project my-production-project ).
 Each rancher environment is segregated at network level via Docker Overlay and IPSec tunnels (managed by rancher itself).

 Only trusted ops can connect to the machines, unix accounts are managed by ansible.

-Developpers will not be allowed to access rancher by itself, rancher master will be accessible only for ops for the moment.
+Developpers will not be allowed to access rancher by itself, rancher master will only be accessible to ops for the moment.
 End users will have tools in their project to see their application logs & metrics (elk, prometheus).

 ### Machine requirements

-At the moment this set of playbooks is designed to be run on ubuntu.
+At the moment this set of playbooks is designed to run on ubuntu.
 We recommend using latest LTS (16.04 at times of writing).

 Each host (including the master) must have at least the following requirements :
 * 2 vcpu